api3dao/vitepress-docs/docs/reference/dapis/understand/index.md

 | Sourced from a single<br/>data feed (beacon)                                    | Sourced from multiple<br/>data feeds (beacons)        |
 | Gas costs are community funded                                                  | Gas costs are managed <br/>by API3 using upgrade fees |

-<div style="margin-left:10px;margin-top:-15px;font-size:small;font-family:courier;">* Managed
-dAPIs are under development, the release date is not available at this time.</div>

 Development and expansion of dAPIs beyond self-funded and managed dAPIs will include OEV and service coverage.
-More details on these concepts will be forthcoming once managed dAPIs are released.
+More details on these concepts will be forthcoming.
 Please feel-free to ask questions about the evolution of dAPIs on [Discord<ExternalLinkImage/>](https://discord.com/channels/758003776174030948/765618225144266793).

 ## Self funded dAPIs